Top Accident Attorneys in MO

-With so many ways you or someone you love could be involved in a potentially life-threatening or expensive accident, it is wise to have a qualified Missouri accident attorney on retainer.
+With so many ways you or someone you love could be involved in potentially life-threatening or expensive auto accidents, it is wise to have a qualified accident attorney on retainer.

 Missouri Car Accidents

-Missouri Revised Statutes section 303.040 sets out the need for reporting Missouri car accidents to the state for three types of scenarios.
+MO Revised Statutes Section 303.040 sets out the need for reporting auto accidents to the state for three types of scenarios.

 - The owner or operator of a vehicle must report a collision with an uninsured driver on any street, freeway, parking lot, or public parking facility in which anyone is killed or injured or the property damage exceeds $500.

-This allows for proper documentation to occur, which assists Missouri accident attorneys if and when the case goes to court.
+This allows for proper documentation to occur, which can assist a car accident lawyer if and when the case goes to court.

-There are several interesting facts and statistics involving Missouri car crashes.
+There are several interesting facts and statistics involving MO car crashes.
 The knowledge of which may influence how drivers operate their vehicles.